Hilary C. Robinson

 Bio

-Professor Hilary Robinson teaches courses focusing on the way technology influences the law and plays a key role in the law school’s Center for Law, Innovation and Creativity (CLIC).
-Her current research concerns the interaction between technological change and legal decision-making in the construction of social order, particularly as legal institutions engage in decision-making about technological things and practices.
-As of 2019, Robinson is the principal investigator on a $1.5 million grant from the National Science Foundation (NSF) titled, “Understanding the Algorithmic Workplace: A Multi-Method Study for Comprehensive Optimization of Platforms.”
-This three-year research project investigating the digital platform economy includes a multidisciplinary team of scholars at Northeastern University and Boston College with expertise in law, social science and engineering.
-Together they will develop and test the idea of “comprehensive platform optimization,” where a platform owner is able to optimize for profit and efficiency, government regulators for the public good, and workers for greater income, flexibility and control of workplace conditions.
-Their aim is to address several problems revealed by earlier research on the platform economy: that many platform companies are not profitable, raising questions about the sustainability of the business model; that workers are low-paid, lack meaningful control over working conditions, and drop out at high rates; and that government authorities have had little success at regulating the underlying business activity that platforms make possible, in turn limiting their ability to constrain negative effects on the public good.
+From 2019 to 2024, Robinson served as the principal investigator on a $1.7 million grant from the National Science Foundation (NSF) titled, “Understanding the Algorithmic Workplace: A Multi-Method Study for Comprehensive Optimization of Platforms.”
+This five-year research project investigating the digital platform economy was a multidisciplinary collaboration among Northeastern and Boston College researchers from social science, engineering and law, focusing on problems revealed by earlier research on the platform economy: that many platform companies are not profitable, raising questions about the sustainability of the business model; that workers are low-paid, lack meaningful control over working conditions, and drop out at high rates; and that government authorities have had little success at regulating the underlying business activity that platforms make possible, in turn limiting their ability to constrain negative effects on the public good.

 Her PhD thesis at MIT (2017) examined work in an “algorithmic labor market” by studying Uber drivers in Boston based on semi-random sampling through ride-alongs.
 In addition to constructing a typology of Uber drivers, she described collective action undertaken by a group of drivers in the form of a “strike against the algorithm,” which was an effort to induce the software to perceive a driver shortage and increase the rate of pay.
 Offering a new theory of the organizational structure of Uber, she explained how this structure was particularly apt at mobilizing large numbers of people to breach the regulatory system by working as Uber drivers doing the equivalent of taxi or livery work without complying with any of the applicable legal regulations.
 The US National Science Foundation funded a follow-up comparative study of Uber drivers in Copenhagen, Denmark, which Robinson conducted in 2017.